 The opportunities are clear.
 But truly anonymized data is often not what we think.

 Privacy preservation of data is a spectrum.
 Over the years, experts developed a collection of methods, mechanisms, and tools.
-These techniques produce data with various anonymousness levels and various risk levels of re-identification.
-We could say it ranges from personally identifiable data to truly anonymized data.
+These techniques produce data with various levels of anonymity and various risk levels of re-identification to help reach data protection states such as anonymization or pseudonymization.

-Pseudonymization and de-identification are indeed a way of preserving certain aspects of privacy.
-But they don’t produce anonymized data, per the GDPR description.
+De-identification is indeed a way of preserving certain aspects of privacy.
+But it doesn’t necessarily produce anonymized data, per the GDPR description.

 De-identification techniques remove both direct and indirect personal identifiers from the dataset.
 On paper, the frontier between de-identified and anonymized data is simple.
 De-identification offers technical safeguards that guarantee that an individual can never be re-identified.
 It’s a “true until proven false” kind of situation.